-- 1. if a pupil is openly challenging the authority of the teacher with sustained rudeness or other unacceptable behaviour and the teacher is unable to continue with the lesson; - 2. if the safety of the pupils or teacher/other staff is being threatened; - 3. if the teaching and learning of the class is compromised.
+- 1. if a pupil is openly challenging the authority of the teacher with sustained rudeness or other unacceptable behaviour and the teacher is unable to continue with the lesson; - 2. if the safety of the pupils or teacher/other staff is being threatened.